-Both are basic human rights, as I see it, and should not be matters for decision in the marketplace.
+Both are basic human rights, and should not be matters for decision in the marketplace.

 I ask all of you to keep in mind in your important work the wisdom in the old proverb which says:

 "He who has health, has hope.
 He who has hope, has everything."